CristianCristea/launch_school/concepts/nested_data_structures_and_copy.md

 end

 # by changing the Array not the elements specifically, only changes the copy even with ! distructive methods
+#  call the destructive method Array#map! on arr2; this method modifies the array, replacing each element of arr2 with a new value.
+Since we are changing the Array, not the elements within it, arr1 is left unchanged.
 arr1 # => ["a", "b", "c"]
 arr2 # => ["A", "B", "C"]